 - You could use food colouring too to make it look really authentic!

 I knew BB would love this, as he is so inquisitive.
-I will definitely be digging out his simple science experiments book for more science fun.
+We will definitely be digging out his simple science experiments book for more science fun.